rockymiss/kitchennippers/README.md

 - canva.com for logo
 - instagram.com - video on recipe page
 - Inshot Video Editor to create video on recipe page and instagram link
     - the video was created by the creator (instagram username: rockymiss)  in May 2020.
 The recipe is my own and has been adjusted and is a commonly used recipe with many variations.
 The original video has been lost so the the instagram code was embedded directly into the recipe page.
-The instagram link on the footer will also link directly to the video.
+The instagram link on the footer will also link directly to the video
+    TinyPNG - to compress all images

 -----